jfcontart/Sqlite4Unity3D_macOS/README.md

 ## Copy libsqlite3.0.dylib in project

-Copy in "MacOS" folder, select file and check in "Inspector" :
+Copy in "MacOS" folder in Unity3D, select file and check in "Inspector" :

 On select **platforms for plugin**
 - Set "Editor" - yes